filipe-baixinho/MPSC/numerical_matrices.md

 # Nummerical Matrices
 Following are the matrices, in nummerical form, underlying the graphical representations presented in the main thesis file.
-Whatever cells are empty, did not pass the stability filter and correspond to transparent cells in the correspondent plots.
+Whatever cells are empty did not pass the stability filter and correspond to transparent cells in the correspondent plots.
 These tables were generated with the PrettyTables.jl package.

 ## WS Matrices
 ### Pol-ISQ Matrix